victorcastro/docs/docs/voice/voice-for-ios/voice-ios-push-notifications-callkit.md

 - Create and upload an _APNs VoIP Services Certificate_ for your _Sinch Application_ in the _Sinch Developer Portal_.
 - Configure `SINClient` to let Sinch manage push notifications (both client-side and server-side).
 - Integrate use of Sinch push APIs with _CallKit_.
-- Ensure [APNs environment](https://developer.apple.com/documentation/bundleresources/entitlements/aps-environment) is matching the app entitlements and codesigning.
+- Ensure [APNs environment](https://developer.apple.com/documentation/bundleresources/entitlements/aps-environment) is matching the app entitlements and code signing.

 > ❗️Important